FelixOnline/v2/content/articles/2012-3-15-last-great-ape-genome-sequenced.md

 subtitle: >
   Genome sequences for each of the four great ape groups have been investigated
 date: "2012-03-15 19:58:32 +0000"

 # Attributes from Felix Online V1
 id: "2354"
 old_path: /science/2354/last-great-ape-genome-sequenced
 aliases:
  - /science/2354/last-great-ape-genome-sequenced
+imported: true
+comments:
+ - The bonobo genome has not been sequenced  the headline of the original article from the BBC was misleading but in the text it stated bonobos are yet to be sequenced  Gorillas were actually sequenced in 2009 httpwwwbbccouknewsscienceenvironment17239059

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - ams111

+# Homepage control params
 headline: true
 featured: true